is-bio/is-bio/documents/GitHub_App.md

 - For `Where can this GitHub App be installed?`, choose `Any account`.
 - Click `Create GitHub App`.

-## Connect GitHub App to BlogOnRails
+## Connect GitHub App to RailsMarkdownBlog

 Visit https://your-domain.com/admin/github_app_settings , then